-How is Aspermia Diagnosed?
+How Is Aspermia Diagnosed?

-How is Aspermia Diagnosed?
+How Is Aspermia Diagnosed?

 Aspermia is one of the causes of male infertility.
 It is a condition in which the male body does not produce any semen during ejaculation.
 As semen is not released from the body, there arises no question of egg fertilisation and occurrence of pregnancy.
 Outlined below are the methods usually applied to diagnose aspermia: